Best Cybersecurity Software Platforms for Real-Time Alerts

 Overview

-Elastic Security, built on the Elastic Stack, offers SIEM, endpoint protection, and cloud security capabilities with a distinctive open-source foundation.
-The platform leverages Elasticsearch's search and analytics engine for threat detection and investigation, with pre-built detection rules aligned to MITRE ATT&CK and an open detection rules repository.
+Elastic Security is built on the Elastic Stack.
+It offers SIEM, endpoint, and cloud security on an open-source base.
+It uses Elasticsearch for detection and investigation.
+It ships with pre-built rules for MITRE ATT&CK and an open rules library.

 Strengths